 1. First and foremost - The fah-oood!

 As a true foodie at heart, I will never get over how much amazing food is around during the festivities.
 Thanksgiving is an American holiday so it is only on this day, in this part of the world you can simply feast with loved ones.

 You can eat a ridiculous amount and it’s acceptable.
 No one is frowning upon anyone at the fact of overeating and/or indulging.

 As someone who personally really loves and appreciates food, Thanksgiving is basically a foodies dream.

-There are so many different types of Thanksgiving classics depending on who you ask but the most common classics are:
+There are so many different types of food staples depending on who you ask but the most common classics during the holiday are:

 - Turkey – First and foremost this is the base of everything

 - Mashed Potatoes, Sweet Potatoes, Yams, Baked Potatoes

 - Corn, Cranberries, and Squash

 - Depending on your culture you have your own little twist to what is served